Immigration and Refugees

 Lesson Plansfull list of lesson plans about refugees for topics that fit your interests and age of your kids.
 Narrow your search by grade level and subject area.
 Here are some sample lesson plans:

-- Refugee Needs and Wants: This activity of categorizing items into wants or needs raises awarenss that many times refugees are without resources to meet basic needs.
+- Helping Children in Need: This activity of categorizing items into wants or needs raises awareness that many times refugees are without resources to meet basic needs.